Warren-Fitzhenry/WorkTickets/README.md

-# WorkTickets
+# Work Tickets

-Jquery and Css for Work Ticket Form
+Jquery and CSS for Work Ticket Form.
+Designed for the iShack Project for the implemtation of tablet based work ticket operations.